Annie Get Your Gun (film): Plot

-In a small town in Ohio, Annie Oakley (Betty Hutton) and her extraordinary shooting skills catch the attention of Foster Wilson (Clinton Sundberg), proprietor of the hotel where Buffalo Bill (Louis Calhern) and members of his Wild West Show, including renowned marksman Frank Butler (Howard Keel), are staying.
+In a small town in Ohio, Annie Oakley and her extraordinary shooting skills catch the attention of Foster Wilson, proprietor of the hotel where Buffalo Bill and members of his Wild West Show, including renowned marksman Frank Butler, are staying.
 Upon meeting Frank, Annie is instantly smitten with him.
 Wilson enters Annie in a shooting competition against Butler, which Annie easily wins.

 Annie impresses everyone with her unmatched marksmanship, including Buffalo Bill himself and she is asked to join the show.
 However, Annie's success puts a strain on her budding romance with Frank.
 He is jealous of Annie's shooting skills and feels emasculated, leading to a clash of egos.

 Annie's rise to stardom continues as she becomes the star attraction of the show, overshadowing Frank's own act.
 She even tours Europe and becomes the adopted daughter to Native American chief Sitting Bull, who refers to Annie as "Little Sure Shot".
 In an attempt to regain his former glory, Frank challenges Annie to another shooting competition.

 As the shooting competition approaches, Annie and Frank's relationship becomes strained, with each wanting to prove their superiority.
 However, during the competition, Annie intentionally misses her shots (with some surreptitious advice, and a doctored rifle, from Sitting Bull, who reminds her of her own dictum that "you can't get a man with a gun"), realizing that her happiness lies not in outshining Frank but in being with him.
 She sacrifices her own victory for the sake of their love.

 Recognizing Annie's selflessness and genuine love, Frank's heart softens, and he realizes that he does not need to be the best to be happy.
 The two reconcile, reaffirming their love for each other.

 The film concludes with a triumphant performance by Annie and Frank, who have mended their relationship and rediscovered their shared passion and are circled by the show members on horseback, solidifying the pair's place as the stars of the Wild West Show.